 4 Example Speeds Of 200cc Go-Karts

 This is why the 200cc 4-stroke engines are much preferred, even if their top speeds aren’t as racy as the 2-stroke varieties.
 Even 125cc 2-stroke engines have better top speeds than the World Series 200cc variety!

-2-stroke vs. 4-stroke: Why The Speed Difference?
+2-Stroke vs 4-Stroke Kart Engine: Why The Speed Difference?

-The weight-speed balance is drastically thrown off when you put an engine designed for motorcycles or far heavier karts (think the buggy/off-road variety) onto a standardized sprint rig.
+Simply put, go-karts are too lightweight for a 2-stroke 200cc engine to be super effective.
+The weight-speed balance is drastically thrown off when you put an engine designed for small motorcycles or far heavier karts (think the buggy/off-road variety) onto a standardized sprint rig.

-So, while 2-stroke engines with lower displacements, such as 100cc or 125cc are very popular, you’ll never see a 2-stroke 200cc category at any track except maybe for fun… occasionally.

-Now, as for why 2-strokes generate more raw power than their 4-stroke cousins, we have to look at the innards of the engine.
+So, while 2-stroke engines with lower displacements, such as 100cc or 125cc are very popular, you’ll never see a 2-stroke 200cc category at any track except maybe for fun.
+As for why 2-strokes generate more raw power than their 4-stroke cousins, we have to look at the innards of the engines.

-And with a 200cc engine displacement, one of the highest you’ll see for race karts, a 4-stroke is better at properly outputting that power for a kart’s lightweight composition.
+With a 200cc engine displacement, one of the highest you’ll see for race karts, a 4-stroke is better at properly outputting that power for a kart’s lightweight composition.

-If you want to take place in actual, ranked kart racing, you’ll need to purchase a 4-stroke 200cc engine, such as the World Series made by Briggs, because there won’t be any 2-stroke race series out there.
+If you want to take place in ranked kart racing, you’ll need to purchase a 4-stroke 200cc engine, such as the World Series made by Briggs, because there won’t be any 2-stroke race series out there.

-It’s too finnicky of a process to calculate the weight of the chassis and tune the engine for it to work.
+It’s too finicky of a process to calculate the weight of the chassis and tune the engine for it to work.
 You can’t guarantee that every driver will do the same, nor are there standards to meet like there are in normal kart racing series.
 There are too many ‘ifs’ and ‘buts’, plus no real interest in that engine category.

-What to Look for in a 200cc Go-Kart
+What To Look For In A 200cc Go-Kart

 As I’ve talked about at length, a 2-stroke 200cc go-kart is basically a no-go except for your personal enjoyment.
-Because of this, I’ll look at what you should be searching for in a 4-stroke 200cc go-kart, and it’s much the same as when you’re buying any kart!
+Because of this, I’ll look at what you should be searching for in a 4-stroke 200cc go-kart, and it’s much the same as when you’re buying any kart.

 Chassis that are made for 200cc classifications are pretty rare, so make sure to speak with people at your local kart track to make sure there’s a scene for this kind of racing before trying to buy one.
-Most top kart manufacturers will design chassis that are good for 4-stroke racing series, so those would be the ones you should look at most.
+Most top kart manufacturers will design chassis that are good for 4-stroke racing series, so those would be the ones you should look at.

 As well as checking to see if the 4-stroke World Series races are running in your area, you should also check to see what kart dealerships are nearby.
 You don’t want to order a special Birel Art 4-stroke chassis only to find out there’s nowhere you can rely on to have spare parts in your immediate vicinity!

-I’d recommend picking out a kart with 32mm moly tubing as opposed to 30mm moly tubing, simply because the former will be stronger and sturdier than the latter.
+I’d recommend picking out a kart with 32 mm moly tubing as opposed to 30 mm moly tubing, simply because the former will be stronger and sturdier than the latter.
 4-stroke engines are pretty heavy pieces of kit, so you need a kart that can handle it!

 What Kart Would I Purchase?